 It is notable that the D7100 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 700D lacks such a headphone port.

-Both the 700D and the D7100 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the D7100 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the 700D was followed by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D7100 Manual.
+Further information on the features and operation of the 700D and D7100 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D7100 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 700D or the Nikon D7100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.